Belvedere district

 Upper Belvedere

-Buy Upper Belvedere entry with the permanent collection ticket — the online booking is the same price as the gate and avoids the entrance queue, which grows through mid-morning.
+Buy Upper Belvedere entry with the permanent collection ticket — the online booking avoids the entrance queue, which can grow considerably through mid-morning on busy days, and confirms your entry time.

 Lower Belvedere and Orangery

-The Lower Belvedere is often overlooked by visitors who go directly to the Upper.
-Combined tickets cover both.
-The Marble Hall in the Lower Belvedere is spectacular — gilded, frescoed ceiling, and Prince Eugene’s equestrian portrait in full regalia.
+The Lower Belvedere is consistently overlooked by visitors who go directly to the Upper Belvedere for The Kiss and leave.
+Combined tickets covering both buildings are available and represent good value.
+The Marble Hall in the Lower Belvedere is alone worth the visit — a gilded, frescoed ceremonial room where the ceiling fresco by Martino Altomonte depicts Apollo and the Muses, and Prince Eugene’s equestrian portrait in full regalia anchors the east wall.
+It is one of the finest interiors in Austria.

 The gardens